 One night each week during the school year, community groups meet in homes for the purpose of connection and spiritual growth in a small group environment.

 At Northridge Church, we are committed to helping people become increasingly devoted followers of Jesus Christ.
 It is the mission that drives everything we do as a church.
 The community group is an ideal place for this mission to be accomplished.
-In a small group, people study God's Word together and are in a small enough environment to discuss the issues and challenges of life.
-It's also where they pray, care for one another, and are missed if they don't show up.
+Growing spiritually doesn't just happen when we know what Jesus says.
+It happens when we apply what he says.
+Applying the Bible and living out our faith happens best in the context of community.
+To grow spiritually, you have to be connected relationally.

 Why Join a Community Group?

 - You will build spiritually enriching relationships.

 - You will be in an ideal environment for spiritual growth.

 - You will be challenged to put God’s truth into practice.

 - You will be regularly prayed for and cared for.